TechNickAI/teslabot/README.md

 [![GitHub Super-Linter](https://github.com/gorillamania/teslabot/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

 Various automations can be performed based on time of day, location of the vehicle, and conditions of the car.
 Have an idea for a feature?
-[Submit a github issue](https://github.com/gorillamania/teslabot/issues/new) to suggest a feature.
+[Submit a GitHub issue](https://github.com/gorillamania/teslabot/issues/new) to suggest a feature.

 Optional SMS notifications available via [Twilio](https://www.twilio.com/).